-- AAU’s – Each of these countries were given an allotment and corresponding number of emissions allowances known as Assigned Amount Units.
+- AAU’s – Each of these countries was given an allotment and a corresponding number of emissions allowances known as Assigned Amount Units.

-- Trading targets – Participating countries were required to reduce their emissions to well below nineteen-ninety levels and below five percent by 2012.
+- Trading targets – Participating countries were required to reduce their emissions to well below nineteen-ninety levels and below five percent.
 They could also reduce their emissions by trading in emissions allowances with countries that already had surplus allowances.
 They could meet their targets by buying carbon credits.

 - Two flexible mechanisms – Overall costs of reducing emissions were kept minimal.
 Increasing cost-effectiveness, the Kyoto Protocol also founded two ‘flexible mechanisms’ known as the Clean Development Mechanism and the Joint Implementation.

 Carbon credits are typically measured in tonnes of CO2-equivalents (or CO2e) and are bought and sold through a number of international brokers, online retailers, and trading platforms.

 Businesses that find it hard to comply with the carbon emissions, purchase carbon credits to offset their emissions by making finance readily available to renewable energy projects, forest protection, and reforestation projects around the world.

 Offsetting one tonne of carbon means there will be one less tonne of carbon dioxide in the atmosphere than there would otherwise have been.
 For e.g.: when solar energy companies sell carbon offsets, this helps them as these projects become more viable.
 The buyers of the offsets benefit as they can use these offsets to mitigate their greenhouse gas emissions.